craftercms/docs/source/by-role/architect/index.rst

 Features like workflow, review and approval processes, staging, and final go-live are of course all built-in.

 Finally, given that CrafterCMS is Git-based, full DevContentOps support is native and fully supports templated sites.

-See :ref:`here <devcontentops>` for more information on DevContentOps
+Learn more in the article :ref:`devcontentops`.

 |hr|